maxPain0/PyPrediktorEdgeClient/README.md

 # PyPrediktorEdgeClient
 A Python library to talk to Prediktor APIS/EDGE

+#dependencies
+Its required to use python 3.8 and pythonnet-2.5.2

 ## Installation
 IMPORTANT!
 This module is dependant on the PythonNet Module.
 If you are struggling with the install.
 Please try to install PythonNet on its own first: